-Participation: 400
+Forecasted Participation: 400 customers

 2016: Expand the Boiler Tune-Up pilot to a permanent, custom offer.
-Evaluate additional measures for the Small and Medium Business Direct Install offering.
-Increase customer engagement by using such tools as Strategic Energy Management Plans and Utility Energy Services Contracts.
+Evaluate additional measures for the SMB Direct Install offering.
+Increase customer engagement by using such tools as SEMPs and UESCs.
 Collaborate with NYSERDA as their role under CEF evolves.

-2017: Review the findings from the Small and Medium Business ("SMB") Behavioral pilots in Upstate NY and National Grid's affiliates in New England to determine if the behavioral energy report, online assessment and e-commerce model should be introduced to gas customers.
+2017: Review the findings from the SMB Behavioral pilot to determine if the behavioral energy report, online assessment and e-commerce model should be introduced to gas customers.